35 From 3: My Favorite Films From 2003

 And while it's always cool to see him in any movie no matter how small the role, when he's the lead character, it's usually even cooler.

-Goodbye Lenin! is the story of a young east German citizen who's mother, after suffering from a serious stroke, holds on to her fragile sanity with the delusional belief that East Germany is still separated from it's evil capitalistic western twin.
+Goodbye Lenin! is the story of a young east German citizen whose mother, after suffering from a serious stroke, holds on to her fragile sanity with the delusional belief that East Germany is still separated from its evil capitalistic western twin.
 And in order to spare her from any more emotional grief, her son, along with the daughter, finds himself performing daily acts of deceptions to keep her believing that.
+GL is the kind of story that demonstrates the ability of a movie to be able to depict the sign of the times of a particular time period and use its plot as a way to capture the attitudes and emotional feelings that can develop when the common people affected by those times have no choice but try to deal with whatever coping methods are available at their disposal.

-A 2003 "tragicomedy" set in late 1989/early 1990 that skillfully dances twixt the tragedy and the comedy that gives the rarely used cinematic term it's name.
+Centered with an ingenious idea that runs the gamut of emotions in a quaint yet impactful manner, GL is a 2003 "tragicomedy" set in late 1989/early 1990 that skillfully dances twixt the tragedy and the comedy that gives the rarely used cinematic term its name.

 Many years earlier, I watched a movie called Heavy Metal.
 And though it lacked the technical and story skills required to make it something really worth mentioning, I did see in it a potential for an interesting anthology series whose rock'roll/sci-fi/animated integrated format was bound by neither PC rules or those that result from the kid-targeted genre.